Cost of Living Cuenca Ecuador 2026: $1,500-$3,650

 | Gasoline (Super Premium) | $3.53/gallon |

 If you take buses and the occasional taxi, budget $30-$50/month.
 If you own a car, add gasoline at $2.72/gallon (far cheaper than US prices, though up from the old subsidized rates) plus insurance and maintenance.
+If you plan to drive, you will need a local license - see our guide to getting an Ecuador driver's license as an expat.

 Entertainment and Miscellaneous: $100-$300/month